 The research is consistent and has been replicated across multiple countries and care settings: adding patients per nurse increases patient harm.

-A 2021 prospective panel study (published in BMJ Quality & Safety) examined what happened when Queensland, Australia introduced mandatory ratios modeled on California.
-Hospitals with mandated ratios showed statistically significant reductions in mortality, readmissions, and length of stay compared to hospitals without ratios over the same period.
+McHugh and colleagues published a 2021 prospective panel study in The Lancet examining what happened when Queensland, Australia introduced mandatory ratios modeled on California.
+Improving staffing by one patient per nurse was associated with reduced mortality (OR 0.93, 95% CI 0.86–0.99), fewer readmissions (OR 0.93, 0.89–0.97), and shorter length of stay (IRR 0.97, 0.94–0.99).
+The costs avoided through fewer readmissions and shorter stays were more than double the cost of the added nursing hours.
 This natural experiment design is among the strongest in nursing outcomes research because it controls for the tendency of better-staffed hospitals to also be better-resourced in other ways.

 The policy implication: states with ratio mandates show measurably better aggregate outcomes than those without, and California’s 20+ year dataset provides the clearest US evidence base.

-How to read CMS staffing data before accepting a job
+Where to find real staffing data before accepting a job

 Five questions to ask the hiring manager